Job rejection sucks. This post will help you avoid it.

-Wouldn’t it be helpful to know what recruiters like and dislike most about resumes?
-Happily, a couple of university researchers in Australia had nothing better to do than try to answer this question.
+Wouldn’t it be useful to know what recruiters like and dislike most about resumes?
+Happily, a couple of university researchers in Australia had nothing better to do than try to answer that question.

 And I had nothing better to do than read the results of their study.

-The most impressive part of the study was that they convinced 68 managers and HR professionals
+The most impressive thing about the study was that they convinced 68 managers and HR professionals

 who didn’t have to to read a bunch of resumes and cover letters.